shakson1/do-multi-domain-ingress/README.md

 ## Conclusion

 You have successfully configured your Kubernetes Ingress resources to automatically obtain and renew TLS certificates from Let's Encrypt using Cert-Manager.
-This setup
+This setup ensures secure, encrypted traffic to your services.